Grocery list? Check. Coupons? Got ’em. Eat a snack so you won’t shop hungry? Done. Mentally prepared to resist impulse buys? Totally.

 4. Offering biggie-sized carts

-In many places, the size of grocery store carts is growing.
+The size of grocery store carts has been growing for years.
 Not only does a giant cart allow you to buy more, a half-empty cart makes it appear you’re missing something.

-Solution: Don’t ever use a cart.
+Solution: Don’t use a cart.
 Only buy what you can carry in both hands.

 5. Making clever use of shelf placement

-The most profitable items are often placed at eye level.
+The most profitable items are often placed at eye level because research has shown that’s where we look first.
 If you’re looking for mustard, for example, you’ll immediately spot the gourmet and spiced mustards, but you may have to look down a shelf or two to find the more budget-friendly house brands.

 Solution: Always look high and low on the shelves to make sure you’re not missing a better deal.